 e.g.) Kim JH, Kim YS, Lee HS, and Kim CH.
 A study on construction method of deformation vector fields for continuously deforming 4D voxel simulation.
 The Korean Association for Radiation Protection Autumn Meeting.
 Seoul Korea.
 October 23-25, 2015.

-⑤ Provide any unofficial material or those not commonly available for readers in footnotes, not in references.
+⑤ Provide any unofficial material or information which is not commonly available for readers in footnotes, not in references.

-Write tables and figures (including captions) in English and make sure that readers can understand them without referring to the text (if necessary, provide sufficient explanation in caption or endnotes).
-Ensure to use appropriate font size and line thickness in charts considering the reduction for printing (most figures are reduced into 1-column width from 2-column width).
+Be sure to write tables and figures (including captions) in such a way that readers can understand them without referring to the text (if necessary, provide sufficient explanations in captions or endnotes).
+Ensure appropriate font size and line thickness in charts, considering reduction for printing (most figures are reduced to 1-column width from 2-column width).
 For tables, vertical lines should not be used unless indispensable.
-The titles of tables should be in phrase properly representing the contents clearly.
-Explanation for figures should be written in sentences.
-Excluding articles, prepositions and conjunctions, the first letter of each word in table titles should be capitalized.
-Only the first letter of figure titles should be capitalized.
-Each figure and table should be printed in a separate page in the manuscript.
+The titles of tables should properly and clearly represent the contents.
+Explanations for figures should be written in full sentences.
+Excluding articles, prepositions, and conjunctions, the first letter of each word in table titles should be capitalized.
+Only the first letter of the first word in figure titles should be capitalized.
+Each figure and table should be printed on a separate page in the manuscript.

 Chapter 9 (Required Formality)

-- The first person expression is allowed, but the third person expression is preferred.
+- 2. Expression in the first person is allowed, but the third person is preferred.

-- The mass number of element is expressed as a superscript on the upper left side.
+- 3. The mass number of elements is expressed as a superscript on the upper-left side.
 Provide a full name for elements without a mass number (e.g.: use 90Sr, 131I, strontium, and iodine; try not to use Sr-90 or I).

-- Use Arabic numbers and SI unit.
+- 5. Use Arabic numbers and SI units.
 Put a space between the unit and the number.
-Instead of a slash (/), use an exponent (-1) (e.g.: 1 mSv h-1 instead of 1 mSv/h).

 Chapter 10 (Manuscript Correction)

-If publication is confirmed for a manuscript after a peer review process, the Editorial Committee should send the author manuscript correction checklist.
-Within 2 weeks from the sending date, the author should correct the paper following the checklist and submit a revised manuscript along with the checklist signed by the corresponding author.
+If acceptance for publication of a manuscript is confirmed following the peer review process, the Editorial Committee will send the author a manuscript correction checklist.
+Within 2 weeks from the sending date, the author should correct the paper following the checklist and submit a revised manuscript along with the checklist as signed by the corresponding author.